20% discount for founders on many SME insurance products

 Our commitment to start-ups

 We're a fan of small businesses in Switzerland.
-Everything about AXA's collaboration with start-ups.
+Everything for collaborating with start-ups.

-• What types of social security insurance are compulsory for start-ups and the self-employed?
+• What types of social security insurance are compulsory for start-ups?

 Social security insurance is compulsory.
 The various types protect Swiss residents against risks and secure their financial existence.
 Employees and the self-employed make financial contributions.